Reading time: 5 minutes

 Know the tax rates when making a withdrawal

-The tax-free component of your super benefit is always paid to you tax free, irrespective of your age.
+The tax-free component of your super benefit is always paid to you tax free, provided you have reached your preservation age.

-The tax treatment on your taxable component depends on your age:
+The tax treatment on your taxable component depends on your age (between your preservation age and age 59, or age 60 and over).

 1. Estate planning